HridayM25/HridayM25.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth year undergraduate student at the National Institute of Technology Karnataka.
-I am interested in various fields like Reinforcement Learning, Generative Flow Networks and Neural Operators.
+I am mainly interested in Reinforcement Learning, specifically Imitation Learning, Human in the Loop RL and Multi Agent Systems.

-I am currently pursuing research in -
+I am fortunate to be currently pursuing research in -
 1) Imitation Learning with Prof. Balaraman Ravindran
 2) Human-AI Collaboration with Prof. Matthew Taylor